openstack/nova/api-guide/source/server_concepts.rst

    Often it is necessary to perform an update on all compute hosts that requires them to be rebooted.
-In this case it is not strictly necessary to move inactive instances because they will be available after the reboot.
-However, active instances would be impacted by the reboot.
+In this case it is not strictly necessary to move inactive servers because they will be available after the reboot.
+However, active servers would be impacted by the reboot.
 Live migration will allow them to continue operation.